 Probate Division

-To probate an estate, you must go to the Circuit Court of the county in which the decedent resided at the time of death.
+To probate an estate, you must go to the circuit court of the county in which the decedent resided at the time of death.
 Rockingham County Circuit Court jurisdiction would include anyone residing in Rockingham County or the City of Harrisonburg.
 If the decedent was in a nursing home, probate will usually take place where they resided prior to entering the nursing home.

 The Probate Division also handles the qualification portion of the Appointment of Guardians and Conservators process.